0Ahmad0/lampader/README.md

 # Lampader App

-Foobar is a Flutter Project contains a magic lamp and some animation.
+Lampader is a Flutter Project contains a magic lamp and some animation.

 ## Installation